 Projects Abroad is also thrilled to announce a second new destination opening in January 2016: Madagascar.
 The island is famous for its extraordinarily diverse wildlife, lush rainforest, and extensive coastline.
 Unfortunately, at least 69% of the population lives below the poverty line, despite the fact that tourism and agriculture are both major sources of growth.

 The impact of volunteers becomes even more important when taking those factors into account, says Pastorius, adding, "Education is crucial in Malagasy communities.
 By giving children this support in care centres and schools, volunteers can give them the skills they need to secure their futures.
 In addition, we will take steps to help preserve the rainforest, a biodiversity hotspot where scientists have identified hundreds of new species in the past ten years alone, and teach local communities about the importance of protecting rainforests.
 In doing so, we hope to play a part in enriching the lives of the Malagasy people for years to come.".

 Projects Abroad Madagascar will be based in the town of Moramanga, where volunteers can get involved in Care and Teaching programs.
-The Rainforest Conservation program, as well as a summer program for high school students, is based in the heart of the forests bordering the Indian Ocean, east of Moramanga.
+The Rainforest Conservation program is based in the heart of the forests bordering the Indian Ocean, east of Moramanga.
 Like Belize, the minimum commitment to volunteer is two weeks.

 For more information on volunteering in Belize with Projects Abroad, please visit www.projects-abroad.ca/volunteer-destinations/volunteer-belize.
 If you would like to learn more about volunteering in Madagascar, please visit www.projects-abroad.ca/volunteer-destinations/volunteer-madagascar.